 GENERAL JOB FUNCTION

-The Resource Triage Coordinator (RTC) is integral to providing leadership and continuity of service to all donor families and hospital partners in a 24 x 7 x 395 operations center that receives referrals, screens potential organ and tissue doors with referral facilities, approaches families to offer the option of donation, and coordinates all logistics involved in the donation process.
-This individual is responsible for enhancing the mission of DNW by responding to, and triaging organ/tissue referrals so the appropriate DNW staff can be dispatched to facilitate the donation process.
+The Resource Triage Coordinator (RTC) is integral to providing leadership and continuity of service to all donor families and hospital partners in a 24 x 7 x 395 operations center that receives referrals, screens potential organ donors with referral facilities, approaches families to offer the option of donation, and coordinates all logistics involved in the donation process.
+This individual is responsible for enhancing the mission of DNW by responding to, and triaging organ referrals so the appropriate DNW staff can be dispatched to facilitate the donation process.
 Typical duties include immediate response to organ donor referrals, evaluation by phone of the referral, engagement of the attending MD and hospital team for the implementation of guidelines for care/catastrophic head injury orders, support and evaluation of family needs, identification of resources needed for the referral and triaging the referral to the appropriate DNW staff member.
 In conjunction with the MD, determines medical suitability of potential organ donors and utilizes appropriate resources to achieve this.
-The RTC may also be assigned duties as determined by management, developing, implementing and monitoring policies, procedures strategies, and action plans related to the procurement and utilization of organs and tissues for transplantation, medical research, and education.
+The RTC may also be assigned duties as determined by management, developing, implementing and monitoring policies, procedures strategies, and action plans related to the procurement and utilization of organs for transplantation, medical research, and education.

 JOB DUTIES AND RESPONSIBILITIES